 - Service Crew Training

-As a heads up, these are the items that are not included in the Franchise Investment Package:
+As a heads up, the following items are not included in the Franchise Investment Package and will have to be paid separately by the franchisee:

 - Security Deposit